enisdenjo/graphql-ws/README.md

 # graphql-transport-ws

-**Work in progress!**

-A client for GraphQL subscriptions over WebSocket. _Server implementation coming soon!_
+> A coherent, zero-dependency, lazy, simple and easy to use server and client implementation of the [GraphQL over WebSocket Protocol](PROTODCOL.md).

 ## Getting started